QUVA-Lab/artemis/README.md

 ## Step 2: Merge in the template

-Now, to initialize the repo with this templayte, you can copy the following lines into your terminal:
+Now, to initialize the repo with this template, you can copy the following lines into your terminal:

 ```
 git remote add ml_template git@github.com:petered/ml-template.git